 Delhi was born in the wilds of India in 1946.
-She was captured as a baby and sent to America on a cargo ship, she was purchased by the Hamid Morton Circus.
-Delhi performed with the circus until 1974, when she was sold to the Hawthorn Corporation, a company that trained and rented elephants to circuses.
+She was captured as a baby and sent to America on a cargo ship, and was purchased by the Hamid Morton Circus.
+Delhi performed with the circus until 1974 when she was sold to the Hawthorn Corporation, a company that trained and rented elephants to circuses.
 Delhi spent over 50 years as a performing elephant, traveling from town to town, confined to small barns when not on the road.

-As she aged, Delhi’s feet began to deteriorate which is a common problem with captive elephants.
-In 2002, a Hawthorn handler soaked her feet in full-strength formaldehyde causing severe chemical burns.
+As she aged, Delhi’s feet began to deteriorate, a common problem with captive elephants.
+In 2002, a Hawthorn handler soaked her feet in full-strength formaldehyde, causing severe chemical burns.
 After 20 months of continued inadequate care, the USDA exercised emergency intervention, confiscating Delhi and transferring her to The Elephant Sanctuary in Tennessee on November 23, 2003.
 Delhi was the first captive elephant in American history to be seized from her owner due to inadequate care and inhumane treatment, and her condition led to a landmark case of federal prosecution and the eventual release of the rest of her herd three years later.

 In early 2006, Delhi moved to the expanded Asia Habitat with the rest of the herd.
 That same summer, she was reunited with Misty, with whom she was housed in the Hawthorn barn prior to coming to The Sanctuary.
 With Misty by her side, Delhi suddenly had a new sparkle in her eye.
-They remained inseparable companions until March 11, 2008, when at the age of 62, Delhi quietly passed away in her sleep.
+They remained inseparable companions until March 11, 2008, when, at the age of 62, Delhi quietly passed away in her sleep.

 November 23, 2003